rdaforno/simplephotogallery/README.txt

 - create a new folder 'photo' and copy all photos you want to include in the gallery into that folder (jpegs only)
 - upload the files to a webserver

-Note: You should resize your image before uploading them to avoid long loading times.
+Note: You should resize your photos before uploading them to avoid long loading times.
-      Recommended image width: <= 2000px, jpeg compression: 80-90%
+      Recommended photo width: <= 2000px, jpeg compression: 80-90%

 Upon the first access to this page, a photo database (text files) and thumbnails will be generated.
 To recreate the database, simply delete the files 'itemlist' and